 - a.
 Developing and implementing professional programmes to enable persons with disabilities to join the labour force. - b.
 Planning and implementing extensive awareness and education campaigns to combat stereotypes and misconceptions about persons with disabilities.

-Article (9) Employment of migrant, refugee, and Jordanian workers
+Article (9) Employment of Migrant, and Jordanian Workers

 Employers should exert reasonable care in employing and recruiting workers, taking into consideration the following: